Wilkes-Barre Academy

 Wilkes-Barre Academy was a private school in Wilkes-Barre, Pennsylvania, established in 1807.
-The school had numerous prominent alumni including several politicians.
+The school had numerous prominent alumni, including several politicians.

 History

-An old courthouse building was used before it became Wyoming Academy and a new brick building constructed.
-Female students occupied two rooms in the school's building before the Girl's Institute was established.
+An old courthouse building was used before it became the Wyoming Academy, and a new brick building was constructed.
+Female students occupied two rooms in the school's building before the Girls' Institute was established.

 In 1838, the school became Wyoming Academy.

 Miner-Hillard Milling Company was a major business in the area.
 Many students came to the school from outside the immediate area.